-- Solution 2: let the accesses to the same hardware component happen at a different part of a cycle - For example, for the contention of WB and ID stages - Let WB stage access registers at the first half of a cycle (e.g., at the falling edge of a cycle). - Let ID stage access registers at the second half of a cycle (e.g., at the rising edge of a cycle). - Alternatively, we can also make a stage multi-cycle and let the conflicted accesses happen at different cycles.
+- Solution 2: let the accesses to the same hardware component happens at different part of a cycle - For example, for the contention of WB and ID stages - Let WB stage accesses registers at the first half of a cycle (e.g., at the falling edge of a cycle). - Let ID stage accesses registers at the second half of a cycle (e.g., at the rising edge of a cycle). - Alternatively, we can also make a stage multi-cycle and let the conflicted accesses happen at different cycles.
 This solution can accommodate more than two conflicting stages.